What I Learned Leading 3000+ Developers: My Facebook Developer Circles Story

 At 50 members, I could personally know everyone.
 At 500, that became impossible.
 At 3000+?
 Forget it.

 This forced me to think systematically.
-Instead of answering the same questions individually, I created:
+Instead of answering the same questions individually, I focused on building a self-sustaining, community-led flow:

-• → Team structures with clear roles and responsibilities
+- → Built team structures with clear roles and responsibilities

-• → Event templates that could be replicated
+- → Created event templates that could be replicated

 "The best community leaders aren't the ones who do everything themselves - they're the ones who build systems so everyone can contribute."